dnet-team/dnet-basic-aggregator/README.md

 * Apache Tomcat 7: the webapp container.
 Consider to increase the default memory heap value.
 We suggest -Xmx2048m.
 * Mongodb >= 2.4: used to store the collected and transformed metadata records.
 Each collected record will be stored in three separate "versions": original, transformed, pmh-ready, hence enough disk space should be available for mongoDB.
-* Solr 4.9.x or 4.10.x: used to make the documents searchable.
-The solr server should be run using the option '-DzkRun' to instruct solr to start the zookeeper server.
+* Solr 7.5.0: used to make the documents searchable.
+The solr server should be run in SolrCloud mode information can be found on https://lucene.apache.org/solr/guide/7_5/solr-tutorial.html

 Note that Tomcat, Solr and Mongodb can be installed in the same machine or in dedicated nodes, although this requires to change some default system properties.